 I wanted to create a functional theme where everything had a purpose.
 In doing so, the end result was an orderly, uncluttered, thus eye-pleasing design.
 Also, I included an alternate stylesheet in the CSS folder for a darker version of the theme.
 I like the lighter version much more, but it is there if anyone wants to use it. " Designed by Greg Ponchak176 from USA.

 "I wanted to create a very simple layout using only Helvetica as a typeface and a simple greyscale colour scheme.
 This would be good for anyone wanting to show off their work with pride and in a stylish but minimalistic way."
 Designed by Matthew Kempster from Milton Keynes, England (United Kingdom).

 Congratulations to the winners of the contest – Nikolaj Sokolowski (Bremen, Germany), Mohd Huzairy Mohd Rezuan (Kuala Lumpur, Malaysia) and Rodrigo Galindez (Argentina) have already been contacted.
 We express sincere gratitude for all the great work of the designers who were featured in this post or submitted their work for this contest.
 We really appreciate your efforts and your good intentions!
 Thank you very much and please join in next time – more contests are coming soon!

-- 1 http://www.smashingmagazine.com/2009/05/21/typographic-layout-design-contest-join-in-and-win/
+- 1 https://www.smashingmagazine.com/2009/05/21/typographic-layout-design-contest-join-in-and-win/

-- 2 http://www.smashingmagazine.com/wp-content/uploads/images/type-layouts/t20/index.html
+- 2 https://www.smashingmagazine.com/wp-content/uploads/images/type-layouts/t20/index.html

-- 3 http://www.smashingmagazine.com/images/type-layouts/t20.zip
+- 3 https://www.smashingmagazine.com/images/type-layouts/t20.zip